DojoDanger1/find-the-flamingo/readme.md

 # Changelog

+## v2.8.2 - 17/03/2025
+### Adjustments
+- Changed how clearing the screen works.
+May now work with windows.

 ## v2.8.1 - 14/03/2025
 ### Bug Fixes
 - Ensured that Seer can see if the chosen player is the Traitor.